Francis Kenny: Background and education

-His father, Francis Bernard Kenny, graduated from Princeton University, worked for the Shell Oil Company and eventually became Treasure.
+His father, Francis Bernard Kenny, graduated from Princeton University, worked for the Shell Oil Company and eventually became treasurer.
 His grandfather, Herman Adkins, was a test pilot for the government at the Indianapolis Experimental Station (Civil Aeronautics Authority) and flew the NC-11 "flying laboratory."
 The airplane is now located at the National Air and Space Museum in Washington, D.C.
-Herman Adkins later built The Happy Landings Resort, Lake of the Ozark in Sunrise Beach, Missouri.
+Herman Adkins later built The Happy Landings Resort, Lake of the Ozark, in Sunrise Beach, Missouri.
 Adkins was a member of the secretive club for aviators called The Quiet Birdmen.

 Career

-Francis Kenny began his career working on documentaries with the filmmaker David Hoffman whom he met at Hofstra University.
+Francis Kenny began his career working on documentaries with the filmmaker David Hoffman, whom he met at Hofstra University.

 Kenny was the cinematographer on the Academy Award-winning feature documentary He Makes Me Feel Like Dancin.
-He has photographed commercials and documentaries in Afghanistan, Iran, Pakistan, Israel, Lebanon, Sri Lanka, Australia, Singapore, Sumatra, Korea, Hong Kong, Japan, England, France, Germany, Italy, Norway, Denmark, Sweden, and Morocco.
-His feature films and television shows include: Justified, Bonnie and Clyde, Steel Magnolias, Finder's Fee, Sweet Bird of Youth, She's All That, Harriet the Spy, Jason's Lyric, Coneheads, New Jack City, and Heathers.
+He has photographed commercials and documentaries in Afghanistan, Iran, Pakistan, Israel, Lebanon, Sri Lanka, Australia, Singapore, Sumatra, Korea, Hong Kong, Japan, England, France, Germany, Italy, Norway, Denmark, Sweden and Morocco.
+His feature films and television shows include: Justified (2010-14), Bonnie and Clyde (2013), Steel Magnolias (2012), Finder's Fee (2001), She's All That (1999), Bean (1997), Harriet the Spy (1996), Jason's Lyric (1994), Coneheads (1993), New Jack City (1991), Sweet Bird of Youth (1989), and Heathers (1989).

 He became an active member of The American Society of Cinematographers in 1996.
 He served as the Chairman of the ASC Membership Committee from 2001 until 2011.
-In 2012 he received the ASC Presidents Award.
+In 2012, he received the ASC Presidents Award.

 Personal life

-He currently resides in Santa Monica, California, with his daughter who attends Parsons School of design.
+He currently resides in Santa Monica, California, with his daughter, who attends Parsons School of Design.